-This 8-hour intensive workshop will combine shooting, processing, developing and printing classic film photography into one action-packed day.
+This 8-hour intensive workshop will combine shooting, processing, developing and printing into one action-packed day.

-After meeting at our partner darkroom, we'll demonstrate how to properly load film and set up your camera.
+First we’ll meet at the Darkroom (check the location of your class in the left column) and we'll demonstrate how to properly load film and set up your camera.
 You'll get a refresher on shooting mechanics and using your light meter, then we'll each shoot a roll of film in the surrounding neighborhood.
 From there you’ll learn how to process the exposed film using a film reel and developing tank, and start making contact prints.
-Finally, we’ll be enlarging negatives onto traditional darkroom paper, so that you can take home beautiful 8x10 prints that you’ve made entirely on your own.Who should take this class?
+Finally, we’ll be enlarging negatives onto traditional darkroom paper, so that you can take home beautiful 8x10 prints that you’ve made entirely on your own.Who should take this class

 - 1 roll of Kodak Tri-X black and white film (400 ISO, 24 exp)